ValseLee/CLToaster/Sources/CLToaster/Documentation.docc/Documentation.md

 ```

-### Present your toast message from bottom.
+### Present your toast message from top.
 - You can present your toast message from top, center and bottom.
-- ``CLToast`` will present your toast from top by default.
+- ``CLToast`` will present your toast from bottom by default.
-- in Quick Present, you can't present it from other direction but top.
+- in Quick Present, you can't present it from other direction but bottom.
 - Default animation will be automatically adjusted by its presentation section.

 ```swift